12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Tassili n’Ajjer, Algeria

-Nature and culture mix vividly at this site, which offers an impressive array of prehistoric cave art in a landscape of eroded sandstone pillars and arches in the desert.
+Nature and culture mix vividly at this site in remote southeastern Algeria, which offers an impressive array of prehistoric cave art in a landscape of eroded sandstone pillars and arches in the desert.
 The engravings and paintings, rediscovered in the 20th century, include images of animals; they range over 10,000 years and show species that have long been extinct in the region, such as crocodiles and hippopotamus.
 They also depict how a society and the climate evolved.

-Overhead view of two people in yellow jackets in a kayak, passing through narrow section of the Bloodvein River
+Overhead view of two people in yellow jackets in blue canoe, passing through swift, narrow section of Bloodvein River

 The Bloodvein River, one of several in Pimachiowin Aki, gets its name from red rocks; some feature ancient drawings.